Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Retrieves the list of Route resources available to the specified project.
 */
 await gapi.client.compute.routes.list({ project: "project",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.routes.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Inserts a rule into a security policy.